nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---
 ### `max_block_cycles`

-The maximum cycles limit of transactions allowed in a block.
+The maximum transaction cycle limit allowed in a block.
 Estimated based on the cycles consumed by 1000 2-in-2-out secp256k1 transactions.

 ```
 /// cycles of a typical two-in-two-out tx.